BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 Carbon emissions play a crucial role in the environment, accounting for over 75% of global emissions and posing a significant environmental challenge.
 These emissions contribute to the accumulation of greenhouse gases in the atmosphere, leading to climate change, planetary warming, and involvement in various environmental disasters.

 Through this analysis, we hope to gain an understanding of the environmental impact of different industries and contribute to making informed decisions in sustainable development.
 ## I.  Which products contribute the most to carbon emissions?

+### First we need to find the product name and the total carbon footprint of the product by company.

 ```sql
 SELECT product_name AS "PRODUCT NAME" , sum(carbon_footprint_pcf) "TOTAL CARBON_FOOTPRINT", COMPANY_NAME